-An important ministry of our parish is to visit and distribute holy Communion to those individuals who are no longer able to attend Sunday Mass because they are homebound or living in nursing and personal care homes.
-Our parish is blessed to have extraordinary ministers of holy Communion who, in addition to distributing holy Communion at Mass, make monthly visits to the homebound members of our parish in order for them to receive the Eucharist.
-These visits allow our parish community to reach out in the name of Christ and bring his healing and merciful love and show our support and concern to the homebound of our parish.
+An important ministry of our parish is to visit and distribute Holy Communion to those individuals who are no longer able to attend Sunday Mass because they are homebound or living in nursing and personal care homes.
+Our parish is blessed to have extraordinary ministers of Holy Communion who make monthly visits to the homebound members of our parish in order for them to receive the Eucharist.

-Our parish office coordinates the scheduling of these visits under the direction of our pastor to over 20 private homes, and the following personal care and nursing home facilities: Kittanning Care; Melody Manor; Rivercliff Terrace Personal Care Home; Rivercliff Terrace Annex; Grey’s Colonial Manor; and Erdley’s Sunnyside Personal Care Home.
+Our parish office coordinates the scheduling of these visits under the direction of our pastor to many private homes and the local personal care and nursing home facilities.

-Father Raphael Glinkowski is the full-time chaplain to the Armstrong County Memorial Hospital and Health Center.
-Father Glinkowski's responsibility is to make regular pastoral visits to Catholics throughout the week, and to distribute holy Communion, and administer the sacrament of the anointing of the sick to those in need of these sacraments.
+Father Alan Grote is the full-time chaplain to the Armstrong County Memorial Hospital and Health Center.
+His responsibility is to make regular pastoral visits to Catholics in the hospital throughout the week, distribute Holy Communion, and administer the sacrament of the anointing of the sick to those in need of these sacraments.

-If your family member has been hospitalized and has not been visited by our chaplain, please call Father Glinkowski, who resides at the Pauline Monastery, at 724-763-1375, or call our parish office to arrange for a priest to make a pastoral visit.
+If your family member has been hospitalized and has not been visited by our chaplain, please call him at 724-763-1207 or 724-763-1089, or call our parish office to arrange for a priest to make a pastoral visit.